alan-turing-institute/spatial-inequality/notes/data.md

 ### Database

 Ideally the backend (optimisation code) and frontend (user interface) would pull data from the same common database, rather than the backend using a local copy of the files as is the case currently.

+### Data Modelling

+Broadly speaking we have (or plan to have) two types of data:

+- **Area-based:** E.g. Output area stats (population, workplace etc.)
+- **Point-based:** E.g. Schools, traffic intersections, hospitals.

+There are certain caveats/complexities with each that may need to be considered to improve the optimisation.
+The solution would generally be to transform the data in some way, perhaps having a model to infer data with a higher granularity, for example.

+**Complexities with area-based data:**
+- In some cases the area may be large with an uneven distribution of people across it.
+How to get a representative location/density?
+  - So far used population-weighted centroids.
+  - May be possible to approximate using road network, i.e. assume even number of people per road length, or building locations.
+- Output areas are different shapes and sizes - some algorithms may prefer an even grid.
+  - 1 km square grids are common but output areas are typically much smaller than this (so we would lose granularity by moving to a 1 km grid).

+**Complexities with point-based data:**
+- Some point-based measurements may be relevant for a larger area, e.g. traffic at an intersection is related to traffic along all the roads that connect to the intersection.
+Similarly a measurement for an air quality measurement is relevant for the surrounding area.
+  - Techniques like Kriging (Gaussian Process regression) can be used to approximate values at locations where a measurement isn't available.